alexanderthebadatcoding/widgets/README.md

 For the NCAA Pick enter the Short Team Name, and it will show the text version of a specific Team.
 ![image](https://github.com/alexanderthebadatcoding/widgets/assets/127344545/7247c0da-0834-4b47-a71e-98825a8a7928)

+The code can be changed to show the women's Tournament or other sports just by changing the API Url https://gist.github.com/akeaswaran/b48b02f1c94f873c6655e7129910fc3b?permalink_comment_id=4465812